Field-theory.org

 Getting data into Grace

-If we have prepared the input as a text file, we import it in the usual way via Grace's Data→Import→ASCII… dialog.
-We select the data, load a “Single set” and choose set type: “XY” (as discussed above).
+Once we have prepared the input as a text file, we import it in the usual way via Grace’s DataImportASCII... dialog.
+We select the data, load a Single set and choose set type: "XY" (as discussed above).

-In the Plot→Set Appearance dialog, we select the data, right click on it and choose “Send to back”.
-This way, it won't block other information.
+In the PlotSet Appearance dialog, we select the data, right click on it and choose Send to back.
+This way, it won’t be on top of other information on the chart.

 Showing the error bands

-Next, we go to the “Line” tab and select the “Fill properties”.
-We pick the Type “As polygon” and choose a solid pattern and color (in the example it is “cyan”).
+Next, we go to the Line tab and select the Fill properties.
+We pick the Type As polygon and choose a solid pattern and color (in the example it is “cyan”).
 The rest can be left unchanged.
-Additionally, we should also set same color in the “Line properties” part on the first tab (“Main”).
-Otherwise, the error band will have a band around it plotted in a different color.
+Additionally, we should also set same color in the Line properties part on the first tab (Main).
+Otherwise, the error band will have a contour around it plotted in a different color.

-Filling the error band Setting the same line color
+Setting the same line color

-That's basically all there is to it.
+That’s basically all there is to it.
 We can still play around with settings (to send systematic error bands to the back behind statistical ones etc.).
-But there is little need to tinker with the other settings since in most cases the default options are fine and/or already set in the sample graph linked above.
+There is little need to tinker with the other settings since in most cases the default options are fine and/or already set in the sample graph linked above.

 Equations and observables